 - Several free software programs, browser extensions, websites, and computer settings are available for accessibility needs such as text-to-speech, focus, and changing reading level.
 Please review the Accessible Technology list, and add the name of the appropriate program, extension, website, or setting to your request.
 JAWS, a screen reader program, is also provided on all classroom computers.

-- Instructional materials created by HSLS and shared for a workshop or class are in progress for compliance with the Electronic Information and Technology Accessibility policy.
+- Instructional materials created by HSLS and shared for a workshop or class are in compliance with the Electronic Information and Technology Accessibility policy.